Maestro (2023) Bradley Cooper’s Vain Impersonation of a Vain Man. B+

 Maestro

-The two best sequences in the film belong to Mulligan.
-One is at Berstein’s “Mass” premiere in September 1971.
+Mulligan has the two best sequences in the film.
+One is at Bernstein’s “Mass” premiere in September 1971.
 Bernstein is seated between Felicia and his latest young lover in their box.
 As the concert proceeds, we see her focusing on their hands, which eventually intertwine.
-The years of suffering and anger wash over her face.
+Years of suffering and anger wash over her face.

-The second is a master class in great acting by Mulligan when Felicia finally confronts her husband in a single take, telling him that he will end up a bitter old queen.
+The second is a master class in great acting by Mulligan.
+In a single take, Felicia finally confronts her husband, telling him that he will end up a bitter old queen.

 Otherwise, the film is a mixed bag with a vast supporting cast given nothing to do (Sarah Silverman is utterly wasted as Bernstein’s sister) and introduced and disposed of at such frequency (hmm, was that Comden and Green!?) that things become confusing.
-On the other hand, Matthew Libatique’s cinematography is luminous, going from immaculate black-and-white to rich color as the years go by.
+On the other hand, Matthew Libatique’s cinematography is luminous, transitioning from immaculate black and white to rich color as the years pass.

 NOW streaming on NETFLIX